AlessiaMarotta/MicroMol2025/Bash/README.md

 # Bash scripting

 ## Background Processes
 Programms can take a while and, in the meantime, we do not have access to the command line until they have finished or we kill the program (Ctrl+c).
-To avoid that we work in backgroung.
+To avoid that we work in background.

 ```
 screen #open new screen